-MJ: As a reader, I particularly enjoy the way you get distracted in the telling of one story, and suddenly we’re off in some other direction—it’s Joycean, I suppose, like we’re riding your daydreams.
+MJ: I particularly enjoy the way you get distracted in the telling of one story, and suddenly we’re off in some other direction—it’s Joycean, I suppose, like we’re riding your daydreams.
 Louis Till’s military file finally comes in the mail, you put it aside and a few minutes later you start thinking about turkey.
 Soon we’re back at your family Thanksgiving.

 JW: Remember that a book is many drafts—mine certainly are.
 It’s improvisation.
 It’s as much jazz and the way we talk and the way I heard people preach coming up as it is writing.
 When you’re at the basketball court watching a game, one person may be talking about a fight he had with his wife, another is talking about the last hard-on he got, someone else is talking about the presidential election.
 The language and the tone and the voice—I’d love to be able to capture that spontaneity.

 MJ: There’s a fine line, though.
 I mean, there were definitely places I had to work hard to puzzle out who’s talking, or from whose perspective a particular passage is written.

 JW: I don’t mind that.
 As a reader, Mike, I do not like to have everything handed to me.
 Because after a while it gets formulaic and I’m thinking, “If this is so thought through, then why do I need to read it.
 It’s done!”
 It becomes a beach book at a certain point.